khush735/Group04_Hackathon_06/PROJECT_DOCUMENTATION.md

 ### Name 2: Ashley Rohleder

--   Was responsible for designing the web page, focusing on CSS code..
+-   Was responsible for designing the web page, focusing on CSS code.

 ### Name 3: Khush Patel